MichaelHu/mydocs3/docs/shell/linuxshell.md

     chmod +x hello
     ./hello

 > Probably the most common use of `env` is to `find the correct interpreter for a script`, when the interpreter may be in different directories on different systems.
-The following example will find the `perl` interpreter by searching through the directories specified by `PATH`.
+The following example will find the `perl` interpreter by searching through the directories specified by `PATH`. —— `找到合适的命令解析器`

      #!/usr/bin/env perl